 To meet its obligations to accrediting agencies and to insure academic integrity in all of its majors, the University assigns responsibility for academic degree program coordination, as well as, curriculum development and review to faculty academically qualified in the specific discipline.
 In departments granting multiple academic degrees in separate disciplines, a faculty member qualified in each discipline will be assigned as the academic degree Program Coordinator for each major or concentration.
 The primary role of the academic degree Program Coordinator is to enhance and secure the integrity of disciplinary offerings within multidisciplinary departments.
-In areas where there is a concentration rather than a major, the University will also assign academic degree program coordinators.
-Each academic degree program coordinator is responsible to the chairperson of his/her respective department.

-In departments with multiple majors in separate disciplines, the academic degree program coordinators will be primarily responsible for making decisions in curriculum matters in all areas pertaining to the individual major.
+In areas where there is a concentration rather than a major, the University will also assign academic degree Program Coordinator is responsible to the chairperson of his/her respective department.
+In departments with multiple majors in separate disciplines, the academic degree Program Coordinators will be primarily responsible for making decisions in curriculum matters in all areas pertaining to the individual major.